Demographics of Sheffield: Population

 People from Sheffield (or 'Sheffielders') are colloquially known to residents of the surrounding towns of Barnsley, Doncaster, Rotherham and Chesterfield as "dee-dars", which derives from the traditional pronunciation of the "th" in the dialectal words "thee" and "thou", still used, especially by older people, in South Yorkshire.
 Many Yorkshire dialect words and aspects of pronunciation derive from old Norse due to the Viking influence in this region.

-As with many British cities, the major period of growth in Sheffield's population occurred during the industrial revolution, when the city attracted large numbers of people looking for work in the local industries (particularly the cutlery and steel industries).
+As with many British cities, the major period of growth in Sheffield's population occurred during the Industrial Revolution, when the city attracted large numbers of people looking for work in the local industries (particularly the cutlery and steel industries).
 In 1801 the population of the Parish of Sheffield was 45,755, by 1891 the population of the soon-to-be City of Sheffield (which covered the same area) was 325,547.
 Through most of the 20th century, despite the decline in manufacturing jobs from the 1970s onwards, the population remained relatively stable at about 515,000.
 This was due in part to the efforts made by the city to bring in white collar jobs.

 Ethnicity

 The following table shows the ethnic group of respondents in the 2001 and 2011 censuses in Sheffield.

+A Home Office report officially estimated that the 'coloured' population of Sheffield in 1958 was likely around 3,500 to 5,000, the overwhelming amount of these being Afro-Caribbeans (3,000).